Please subscribe to my YouTube channel.

 Be considerate to technicians:

-If an item has been sitting around at your location for a long time with no rush to get it repaired, give the technician some respect when it comes time for him/her while it is at their location.
+If an item has been sitting around at your location for a long time with no rush to repair it, give the technician some respect when it is at their location.
 Unless it is an item that is needed immediately AND is set at a higher value repair fee, do not ask about the progress of the item every other day (exaggerated time).
-No technician will purposely let an item sit; that is money out of his/her pocket and potential loss of business.
+No technician will purposely let an item sit; that is money out of their pocket and a potential loss of business.

 From me to you,